/

 / 01

-We assess the buildings suitability for solar, model the revenue scenarios for different system configurations and ownership models, and recommend the optimal approach for your development's commercial objectives.
+We assess the building's suitability for solar, model the revenue scenarios for different system configurations and ownership models, and recommend the optimal approach to meet your development's commercial objectives.
 This provides you with a clear understanding of what can be achieved, the expected cashflow, and return on investment.

 / 02

 We design an integrated solution that works within the constraints of the building, to achieve the desired commercial outcomes.
 This includes both structural & electrical.
-For new buildings we will coordinated as part of the building design team.
+For new buildings we will coordinate this work with the building design team.

 / 03